Differentiability of quadratic BSDEs generated by continuous martingales: Differentiability of FBSDEs

-Now we come back to the initial FBSDE \eqref{SDE}-\eqref{BSDE}.
-In order to obtain the differentiability of this system we require the following additional assumption: \begin{itemize} \item[\textbf{(MRP)}] There exists a constant $C$ such that $\langle M, M \rangle_T \leq C$, $\P$-a.s..
-In addition, there exists a continuous $L^2$-martingale $N:=(N_t)_{t\in [0,T]}$ on $(\Omega, \mathcal{F},\P)$ strongly orthogonal to $M$ ($\langle M^i, N \rangle=0$, $i=1,\ldots,d$) with $\langle N, N \rangle_T \leq C, \; \P$-a.s. such that the martingale $L$ part of the solution of \eqref{BSDE} can be written as $L_t=\int_0^t U_s dN_s, \; t\in [0,T]$ for a predictable square integrable stochastic process $U$. \end{itemize} The presence of the additional bracket $\langle L, L \rangle$ in the BSDE prevents us from applying the known techniques for differentiability in the Brownian case as shown in \cite{AnkirchnerImkellerDosReis1,AnkirchnerImkellerDosReis2,BriandConfortola}.
-Nevertheless, under (MRP) we can show that the BSDE in \eqref{BSDE} can be written as
+Now we come back to the system (\ref{SDE}) and (\ref{BSDE}).
+In order to obtain the differentiability of this system we require the following additional assumption: \begin{longlist}[(MRP)] \item[(MRP)] There exists a continuous square-integrable martingale $N:= (N_t)_{t\in [0,T]}$ on $(\Omega, \mathcal{F},\PP)$ which is strongly orthogonal to $M$ (i.e., $\langle M^i, N \rangle=0$ for $i=1,\ldots,d$) with $\langle N, N \rangle_T \leq Q, \PP$-a.s., such that every $\PP$-martingale is of the form $Z \cdot M + U \cdot N$, where $Z$ and $U$ are predictable square integrable processes [recall that $Q$ is the same constant as in (\ref{eq:boundedbrackets})]. \end{longlist} The presence of the additional bracket $\langle L, L \rangle$ in the BSDE prevents us from applying the known techniques for differentiability in the Brownian case as shown in \cite{AnkirchnerImkellerDosReis1,AnkirchnerImkellerDosReis2,BriandConfortola}.
+Nevertheless, under (MRP) we can show that the BSDE in (\ref{BSDE}) can be written as

-$t\in[0,T]$, where $\tilde C$ and $h$ are defined as in section \ref{Appendix1}.
-Due to hypotheses (MRP) and the orthogonality of the martingales $L$ and $M$, the representation of $L$ as $L= U \cdot N$ where $U$ is a predictable square integrable stochastic process is obtained.
-So the solution $(Y,Z,L)$ of the backward part \eqref{BSDE} becomes $(Y,Z,U)$ in \eqref{FBSDEMRP}.
-The bracket $\langle L, L \rangle$ is then a component of the new generator $h$, which is quadratic in $U$ We refer to the Appendix \ref{Appendix1}, where a discussion of the technical aspects is given.
-Now we can write the system \eqref{SDE}-\eqref{BSDE} as
+$t\in[0,T]$, where $\tilde C$ and $h$ are defined as in Appendix \ref{Appendix1}.
+Due to hypothesis (MRP) and the orthogonality of the martingales $L$ and $M$, the representation of $L$ as $L= U \cdot N$ where $U$ is a predictable square integrable stochastic process is obtained.
+So the solution $(Y,Z,L)$ of the backward part (\ref{BSDE}) becomes $(Y,Z,U)$ in (\ref{FBSDEMRP}).
+The bracket $\langle L, L \rangle$ is then a component of the new generator $h$, which is quadratic in $U$.
+We refer to Appendix \ref{Appendix1}, where a~discussion of the technical aspects is given.
+Now we can write the system~(\ref{SDE}) and~(\ref{BSDE}) as